Drug distributor employees emailed a parody song about ‘pillbillies,’ documents show

-The email was made public this week as part of a filing in a mammoth federal case in Cleveland, where thousands of cities, counties, Native American tribes and others have sued companies up and down the opioid supply chain.
-Plaintiffs lawyers allege AmerisourceBergen withheld documents during discovery, only producing them after two Ohio counties settled a landmark lawsuit, the first to come from the sprawling federal case.
+The email was made public this past week as part of a filing in a mammoth federal case in Cleveland, where thousands of cities, counties, Native American tribes and others have sued companies up and down the opioid supply chain.
+Plaintiffs’ lawyers allege AmerisourceBergen withheld documents during discovery, only producing them after two Ohio counties settled a landmark lawsuit, the first to come from the sprawling federal case.

-Plaintiffs are now seeking sanctions and other actions against AmerisourceBergen, alleging the documents produced after the settlement “directly contradict factual and legal positions” the company took during the proceedings and “evidence a systematic failure” by the company to respond to discovery requests.
+Plaintiffs are now seeking sanctions and other actions against AmerisourceBergen, alleging the documents produced after the settlement “directly contradict factual and legal positions” the company took during the proceedings and illustrate “a systematic failure” by the company to respond to discovery requests.

 According to the filing, AmerisourceBergen shared more than five times the number of documents after the settlement as it did during the discovery phase of the case.
 AmerisourceBergen said the parody song was not written by a company employee and the documents were shared in other cases.

-Paul T. Farrell, Jr., one of the lead plaintiff lawyers in the Cleveland-based federal case, said the documents should have been offered during several queries for evidence.
+Paul T. Farrell Jr., one of the lead plaintiff lawyers in the Cleveland-based federal case, said the documents should have been offered during several queries for evidence.
 The timing of the document release, he argued, made it impossible for the public to be aware of the cache until after the settlement.

 In October, AmerisourceBergen and three other companies reached a $260 million settlement with two Ohio counties, Cuyahoga and Summit.